knuesel/callisto/src/reading/rich-object.typ

 #import "../common.typ": handle

 // Functions to handle rich objects.
 A rich object is an object that can be
 // available in multiple formats.
-It is given as a dict with MIME types as keys
+It is given as a dict with fields
+//
-// and data in the corresponding MIME type as values.
-This is how
+// - data: a dict with MIME types as keys and data in the corresponding MIME
+//   type as values.
+// - metadata: a dict of metadata.
+The dict can contain directly the metadata
+//   if the same metadata applies to all MIME types, or it can have MIME types
+//   as keys, and MIME-specific metadata dicts as values.
+// - output_type: the output type (this field is absent for attachments).
+//
-// display_data/execute_result values and Markdown cell attachments are stored
+// This is how display_data/execute_result values and Markdown cell
-// in the notebook.
+// attachments are stored in the notebook.

 // Default list of supported formats, in order of precedence: we will use
 // the first format in this list that is available in the object dict.